manthannovember95-pixel/01-flask-jenkins-ecr-ec2-cicd/01-flask-jenkins-ecr-ec2-cicd/README.md

-# Flask CI/CD: Jenkins → Docker → AWS ECR → EC2 Deploy (Interview-Strong)
+# Flask CI/CD: Jenkins → Docker → AWS ECR → EC2 Deploy

 This repository demonstrates an end-to-end **CI/CD pipeline** for a Python Flask API:
 - Code in GitHub